 What Are The Safest Breast Implants?

-Many women want to have breast enhancement surgery, while others need breast reconstruction surgery.
-Both require breast implants.
+Many women would like to have breast augmentation surgery, while others need breast reconstruction surgery.
+Both styles of cosmetic breast augmentation require breast implants.

-There are two types to choose from – silicone and saline – when it comes to breast enhancement surgery.
-Both types achieve similar results and are approved by FDA, there are pluses and minuses for both implant materials.
+There are two types of breast implants to choose from – saline and silicon – when it comes to breast enhancement surgery.
+Both types of breast implants achieve similar results and are FDA approved.
+There are pluses and minuses for both breast implant materials.

-Below is more information about these types of implants and which ones are safer.
+Below is more information about these types of breast implants and some general information about breast implant safety.

 Saline Implants

 Saline breast implants have been in use since the 1960s.
-Their outer shell is made from silicone, but the shell is empty.
-When it is placed in the breast, it’s filled with sterile saltwater, and the incision is smaller with less scarring.
+Their outer silicone shell is empty prior to placing it .
+When it is placed in the breast, it’s filled with sterile salt water, and the smaller incision contributes to less scar tissue.
 These implants tend to cost less than silicone.

 One of the disadvantages of saline is that some women say they can be seen more easily under the skin, which can cause rippling.
 Others say they can feel the solution sloshing around as they move.